eflautt/ga-data-science/lessons/readme.md

     - **Slides**: Includes and links to the baseline lesson deck for you to modify

 ## Lesson Structure

 Each lesson plan outline includes:

-- YAML Frontmatter: Revision Log
+1. YAML Frontmatter: Content revision log
-- Learning Objectives: What students should be able to do after lesson completion
+2. Learning Objectives: What students should be able to do after lesson completion
-- Student Prework: What students should already know how to do before this lesson
+3. Student Prework: What students should already know how to do before this lesson
-- Instructor Prep: Specific instructions for the instructor
+4. Instructor Prep: Specific instructions for the instructor
-- High-Level Lesson Guide: Timing overview of lesson structure
+5. High-Level Lesson Guide: Timing overview of lesson structure
-- Lesson Content: Content is divided into modular components by topic.
-You should feel free to adjust these as needed.
+6. Lesson Content: Content is divided into modular, adjustable components by topic:
   - Opening: Objectives, QA, Reminders
   - Topic: Introduction - Slide deck supported lecture
   - Topic: Demo or Codealong - Walkthrough
   - Topic: Guided Practice - Short practice activity
   - Topic: Independent Practice - Summative activity with deliverable(s)
   - Conclusion: Lesson & Lab Review, QA, Exit Tickets
-- Upcoming Assignments: Homework or Projects
+7. Upcoming Assignments: Homework or Projects
-- Additional Resources: Links that you should feel free to add to or supplement
+8. Additional Resources: Links that you should feel free to add to or supplement

 For more detail and examples, check out our [GA lesson template](./templates/readme.md).